-But there are some stocks that can turn "toxic" right now.
+But there are some stocks that can turn "toxic" in another downturn.
 These are companies the coronavirus is going to hurt the most, just like Carnival.
-Their losses will get even worse as coronavirus cases rise in the United States.
+Their losses will get even worse if coronavirus cases continue to rise in the United States.